Published on

 • Fetch data from Supabase

-Supabase is an open source Firebase alternative.
-Start your project with a Postgres Database, Authentication, instant APIs, Real-time subscriptions and Storage.
+Supabase is an open-source alternative to Firebase.
+Start your project with a PostgreSQL database, authentication, instant APIs, real-time subscriptions, and storage.

-The difference between Firestore database and Supabase Postgres database is that Firestore is NoSQL database whereas Supabase is relational database.
+The key difference between Firestore and Supabase is that Firestore is a NoSQL database, whereas Supabase uses a relational database.

 You can check out the Supabase official documentation for project setup.
-You have to create a project in Supabase dashboard.
-And there is multiple setup documentations for different frameworks but in this article i will write about React.
+You need to create a project in the Supabase dashboard.
+There are multiple setup documents for different frameworks, but in this article, I will focus on React.

 1. Go to app.supabase.com.